EEN421/EEN421.github.io/_posts/2024-04-18-gMSA-based-DSA-Accounts-for-Defender-for-Identity.md

 <br/>
 <br/>

-The next script is designed to facilitate custom setups for advanced, multi-domain environments in the context of Microsoft Defender for Identity (MDI).
+The next script is designed to facilitate custom MDI setups for advanced, multi-domain environments.

-- It allows the user to specify a HostGroup and the domain controllers with the MDI sensor installed
+- It allows the user to specify a **HostGroup** and the **domain controllers** with the MDI sensor installed

-- Prompts the user for the domain, a name for the group of domain controllers, and a name for the Group Managed Service Account (gMSA).
+- Prompts the user for the **domain**, a **name** for the **group of domain controllers**, and a **name** for the *Group Managed Service Account (gMSA)**.

-- Prompts the user for the principals (domain controllers with the MDI sensor installed) allowed to retrieve the password/use the gMSA on behalf of MDI to gain additional insights.
+- Prompts the user for the **principals** (these should be the domain controllers with the MDI sensor installed) **allowed to retrieve the password/use the gMSA** on behalf of MDI.

-- After importing the required Active Directory module, the script creates a new group, adds the specified members to it, and then creates a new gMSA associated with it.
+- After importing the required Active Directory module, the script **creates a new group, adds the specified members to it, and then creates a new gMSA associated with it**.

 **This is particularly useful for automating the setup of Directory Service Accounts (DSAs) in MDI deployments across multiple domains:**